jake-kolk/HTML-Word-Cloud-Generator/README.md

 Created by Jacob Kolk

+IMPORTANT: If you build this yourself, you need the libcurl and wxWidgets libraries.
+I could not include them becasue the files were too large.

 GETTING STARTED
 -First, download the x86 binary (if on Windows, otherwise this does not apply and you must build you own version).
 -Extract the .zip folders contents.